Schauder estimate for the boundary diffusion equaiton: Introduction

 Early in 1972, the physical model of boundary heat control was carried out by Duvaut-Lions \cite{DL1972}.
-Later, Athanasopoulos-Caffarelli \cite{2010Continuity} studied the boundary heat control model
+Later in 2010, Athanasopoulos-Caffarelli \cite{2010Continuity} studied the boundary heat control model

-in 2010.
 They proved the H\"older continuity of the weak solution to \eqref{eq:BPME} for $\beta(u)=u^q,0<q<1$, and the sign ``$\in$" be ``$=$", which is an approximation to the Stefan problem described in \cite{DL1972}.
-This mathematical model \eqref{eq:BPME} is very important in describing the temperature in ice-water mixture.
+The mathematical model \eqref{eq:BPME} can be used to describe the temperature in ice-water mixture.
 In \cite{2010Continuity}, the authors used some barrier functions that are exquisitely built to employ the comparison principle.
 Then together with the aid of DeGiorgi type iteration, they obtained $L^{\infty}$ estimate and continuity (with proper modulus) of the weak solution of \eqref{eq:BPME} with $\beta(u)$ satisfying some certain growth conditions.